sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/tune.md

 If you use embedded etcd for storage, you might notice high network or storage latency.

-To make etcd more latency-tolerant, increase the values for the [etcd election timeout][1] and [etcd heartbeat interval][2] backend configuration flags.
+To make etcd more latency-tolerant, increase the values for the [`etcd election timeout`][1] and [`etcd heartbeat interval`][2] backend configuration options.
 For example, you might increase `etcd-election-timeout` from 3000 to 5000 and `etcd-heartbeat-interval` from 300 to 500.

 Read the [etcd tuning documentation][3] for etcd-specific tuning best practices.

 ## Advanced backend configuration options for etcd

-The [backend reference][11] describes other advanced configuration flags in addition to etcd election timeout and heartbeat interval.
+The [backend reference][11] describes other advanced configuration options in addition to etcd election timeout and heartbeat interval.

 Adjust these values with caution.
 Improper adjustment can increase memory and CPU usage or result in a non-functioning Sensu instance.